Mahdi-Moalla/isic-skin-cancer-classification/README.md

 make kube_config=create init-kube-config
 ```

-### 4. install Helm
+### 5. install Helm
 Please refer to the following [link](https://helm.sh/docs/intro/install/)

-### 5. Download and Split Data
+### 6. Download and Split Data

-Instead of downloading data from kaggle everytime, we will save it locally.

-Also, the test data available in kaggle is negligible (only 3 samples).
-We also do not have access to their labels.

-For that reason, I decided to split the original training dataset to new training and testing sets.
+As discussed previously, we had to split the original training data.

-The new training set will be used for training and the new test set will be used to simulate monitoring.

-Please download the training files from [kaggle](https://www.kaggle.com/competitions/isic-2024-challenge/data).
+Please download the original training files from [kaggle](https://www.kaggle.com/competitions/isic-2024-challenge/data).
 You need just the `train-metadata.csv` and `train-image.hdf5` files.
+You can also download them from this [google drive  link](https://drive.google.com/file/d/1insFKb58cCCabzPkLzSQZafSjZvN7Smd/view?usp=sharing).

 After putting them in the `utils/project_data_prepare` path, run the following commands: